 The striker, who moved to Manchester City in 2014, was incredibly highly thought of in the early stages of his career, becoming a regular feature in City's matchday squad.
 However, after struggling to establish himself in the starting lineup, Iheanacho moved to Leicester City in 2017.

-In his 81 Premier League appearances for the two clubs, Iheanacho has netted 16 goals.
-Whilst the excitement surrounding the 22-year-old has diminished in recent years, he still has plenty of time to establish himself as one of the greats in Nigerian football.
+In his 109 Premier League appearances for the two clubs, Iheanacho has netted 19 goals.
+While the excitement surrounding the 23-year-old has diminished in recent years, he still has plenty of time to establish himself as one of the greats in Nigerian football.

 8. Victor Moses - 20

-Given the excitement that surrounded a 16-year-old Victor Moses in 2007, many fans will be disappointed with Moses' current situation.
-The winger seems to be completely out of favour at Chelsea, having seen just 26 minutes of Premier League action this season.
+Given the excitement that surrounded a 16-year-old Victor Moses in 2007, many fans will be disappointed with Moses' current situation, having fallen out of favour at Chelsea before being shipped out on loan to Inter.

 7. Victor Anichebe - 26

 Victor Anichebe is another of those who has enjoyed a respectable career, yet there are those who feel he failed to live up to his potential.
 Having broke through at Everton in 2006, many felt Anichebe was destined for the top.
 Whilst that may not have materialised, he has enjoyed an impressive career.

 As well as Everton, Anichebe has represented the likes of West Bromwich Albion and Sunderland during his career, but is currently a free agent after leaving Chinese side Beijing Enterprises.